The Google BigQuery Loader job entry enables you to load data into Google BigQuery from a Google Cloud Storage account.

 Perform the following steps to set up your system to use Google BigQuery:

-Enter the following information in the job step fields:
+Enter the following information in the job entry field:

-- Entry name Specifies the unique name of the Google BigQuery Loader step on the canvas.
+- Entry name: Specifies the unique name of the Google BigQuery Loader entry on the canvas.
 You can customize the name or leave it as the default.